eantcal/nutetris/README.md

 # nutetris
-tetris clone written in c++11 and ported in Java, C# and BASIC (for nuBASIC interpreter).
+Tetris game clone written in c++11 and ported in Java, C# and BASIC (for nuBASIC interpreter).

 ![nuTetris - Java version](images/jetris.png)